richardson-05/dev-resources/README.md

 ## Contributing
 Contributions are welcome!
 If you have useful code snippets, utilities, or tools that you would like to share, please feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+You can also copy and paste the desired files directly from the repository to your local machine, without needing to clone the repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/richardson-05/dev-resources/blob/main/LICENSE) file for details.